 The coins may undo them yet.
 Despite the fact that neither Bitcoin nor any of these cryptocurrencies are especially useful (on and offramping fees are insane and writing a check is more efficient in terms of transaction fees), the price continues to spiral wildly out of control with, seemingly, no end in sight.

-Then again, perhaps it is.
+Then again, perhaps there is an end.

 Light at the end of the tunnel